wingo/whippet/doc/collector-pcc.md

 Like `semi`, `pcc` traces by evacuation: it moves all live objects on every collection.
-(Exception:  objects larger than 8192 bytes are placed into a partitioned space traces by marking in place instead of copying.)
+(Exception:  objects larger than 8192 bytes are placed into a partitioned space which traces by marking in place instead of copying.)
 Evacuation requires precise roots, so if your embedder does not support precise roots, `pcc` is not for you.

 Again like `semi`, `pcc` generally requires a heap size at least twice as large as the maximum live heap size, and performs best with ample